influxdata/telegraf/plugins/outputs/nebius_cloud_monitoring/README.md

 ### Authentication

-This plugin currently support only Compute metadata based authentication.
+This plugin currently only supports Compute metadata based authentication in Nebius Cloud Platform.

 When plugin is working inside a Compute instance it will take IAM token and Folder ID from instance metadata.
 In this plugin we use Google Cloud [notation](https://nebius.com/il/docs/compute/operations/vm-info/get-info#gce-metadata).
 This internal metadata endpoint is only accessible for VMs from the cloud.
-Other authentication methods will be added later.